skuro/lambdalf/README.md

 ### Opening a REPL

-For security reasons (<span style="color:red">i.e. it opens a massive script injection attack hole!</span>) the nREPL server included in lambdalf is not running by default.
-To enable it (<span style="color:red">keeping in mind that it opens a massive script injection attack hole!</span>) an administrator-only HTTP POST Web Script is provided at `/alfresco/service/clojure/nrepl`.
+For security reasons (i.e. *it opens a massive script injection attack hole!*) the nREPL server included in lambdalf is not running by default.
+To enable it (*keeping in mind that it opens a massive script injection attack hole!*) an administrator-only HTTP POST Web Script is provided at `/alfresco/service/clojure/nrepl`.
 For a default installation of Alfresco on localhost, you can run: